charlesrocabert/puutools/README.md

 ## Contributing <a name="contributing"></a>

-If you want to contribute, do not hesitate to reach <a href="mailto:charles DOT rocabert AT helsinki DOT fi">the main author</href>.
+If you want to contribute, do not hesitate to reach <a href="mailto:charles DOT rocabert AT hhu DOT de">the developer</href>.

 ## Installation instructions <a name="installation"></a>